The Control Panel is the narrow display to

 Load Board offers a list of deals to start from.

 (1) You can save any random deal for replaying at a later date.
 Use this menu to reload the deal.

 (2) You can download hands from your club's BridgeWebs site.
-BridgeWebs emails all 36 hands to you (with dealer details, makeable contracts and pairs results, if available) in one file.
-Once you have placed this file in the briJgames folder on your Android, the session will appear when you touch the Load Board button.
-You can then work through the 36 boards to see where you went wrong!
+BriJ retrieves all hands from the session (with dealer details, makeable contracts and pairs results, if available).
+You can then work through the boards to see where you went wrong!

 Show All turns all the hands face up

 Auto starts auto bidding (or auto playing if you're in play mode).
 Touching a second time stops auto mode

 Options opens up a range of dealing methods; settings for screen layout, hinting, bidding and playing options; bluetooth connection wizard, help and website links.
 Touch here for more details